Ainaži

 Ainaži (Note: pronounced /lv/) (Note: Before the first half of the 20th century, it was internationally known nore widely by its German name Haynasch) (Heinaste; Āinast) is a Latvian port town by the Gulf of Riga in the Baltic Sea.
 Administratively, it is part of the Limbaži Municipality in the Vidzeme region of Latvia.
 It is located on the south side of the Estonia-Latvia international border, on the site of an ancient Livonian fishing village.
+Ainaži is also the extraterritorial center of the adjacent Ainaži Parish.

 Etymology

 The name Ainaži may be derived from the Estonian language word heina(s)-tee 'hay-road'.
 Other possibilities include the Livonian words āina 'hay' or āinagi 'lonely, only'.
 Historically, the German language variants of the same name (e.g., Haynasch), were used in most written records from the late Middle Ages until the first half of the 20th century.